 The five forwards Real Madrid signed to replace Ronaldo & how they fared

-Since Cristiano Ronaldo departed in the summer of 2018, Real Madrid have not been the same.
+Since Cristiano Ronaldo departed in the summer of 2018, it’s been an interesting few years for Real Madrid.

-Having just completed a historic Champions League three-peat, which no other team has done in the modern era, curtains were called upon Ronaldo’s nine-year spell at Real Madrid, where he established himself as one of the greatest players of all time.
+Having just completed a historic Champions League three-peat, which no other team has done in the modern era, curtains were called upon Ronaldo’s nine-year spell at Real Madrid, where he surpassed Raul as their all-time top scorer and established himself as one of the greatest players of all time.

 The striker, who came up through Real Madrid’s C and B teams, left the club for Lyon in 2017.
 After scoring 18 Ligue 1 goals, Real brought him back to the Spanish capital for around £20million, and even gave him Ronaldo’s iconic No.7 shirt.